twinstar6980/Twinning.Documentation/english/usage.md

 `Assistant Plus` is a specialized version of `Assistant` on the `Windows` platform, and the design style is more consistent with the `Windows 11` system.

-Command can be passed when launching the application, in the following format:
+Command can be passed via command line argument, which is available on `Windows`, `Linux`, and `Macintosh` system:

 * ***`launch`***